 Not every Heuriger is, however, a “true” Heuriger.

 A “genuine” Heuriger (called a Buschenschank) follows requirements closely defined in local law and essentially means somewhere where a vineyard or orchard owner sells their own produce on their own property.
 That law has its origins in a regulation issued by Emperor Joseph II in 1784.

 According to Viennese state legislation, for example, a Buschenschank may only open in specific, well-defined rural areas of the city and not all year round.

-The Buschenschank may only offer wine and fruit-based drinks from their own harvest or spirits they’ve distilled themselves.
+The formal Buschenschank only offers wine and fruit-based drinks from their own harvest or spirits they’ve distilled themselves.
 And it may only serve a limited range of cold foods (for example, domestic fruit and vegetables, pickles, spreads, domestic cheeses, domestic hams and sausages, and similar).

 Only an enterprise officially registered as a Buschenschank can describe itself as such and hang out the traditional sprig of conifer leaves to indicate it’s open for business.